reside-ic/reside-ic.github.io/content/blog/symbolic-differentiation.md

 We are working on [automatic
 differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation)
-of [odin](https://mrc-ide.github.io/odin/) models, and to support this we need support for differentiating expressions symbolically, in order to write new equations that can be used to numerically propagate derivatives of a model.
+of [odin](https://mrc-ide.github.io/odin/) models, which requires support for differentiating expressions symbolically, in order to write new equations that can be used to numerically propagate derivatives of a model.

 R already has support for doing this via the `D` function: